FitAdam/Expense-Register/README.md

 The user can add expenses by clicking the add button.

-The expenses are going by displayed as a chart.
+The expenses are displayed as a chart.